 More and more awareness is coming forth around the impact certain products have on our environment, as well as our health.
-Some mattresses may be responsible for exposing us to a range of chemicals that we may not be interested in having in our lives.
+Some mattresses can be responsible for exposing us to an array of chemicals that we may not be interested in having in our lives.
 Mattresses are also hitting the landfills at an alarming rate since the industry started making cheaper models that don’t last as long as they used to.

 More recent focus of scientific studies show that polyester and synthetic fibers (found in mattress casings and bedding) break down over time and dislodge during washing.
 They then make their way through the sewage out into our coastal waters, where marine life ingest them.
 Even more disturbing, it has been determined that these fibers also float in the air, where we breathe them in.
 Because these broken fibers are so small, they can even enter our bodies through our skin.